florencejt/fusilli/docs/_build/html/_sources/introduction.rst.txt

 Who will get the most out of FuseIt?
 ------------------------------------

-You might want to use FuseIt if:
+You might want to use Fusilli if:

 1. You've got some multimodal data: this library supports two types of tabular data and either 2D or 3D image data.
 2. You want to use multimodal fusion!
 This library supports a variety of fusion methods, including: